FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

 \subsubsection{Results}

-Given a ground truth category string $S_k$ for user sequence $k$ given by categories $\{s_1, s_2, s_3, s_4\}$, we consider candidate set $S^{j}_{k}$ obtained by randomly mutating each of the component categories $s_l \in S_k, j \leq l \leq 4$ such that the resulting string maps to a valid category in the dataset.
-Then we randomly sample a critiquing string from this set.\footnote{To ensure that permuted categories are high quality, we require that the chosen category (i.e. critiquing string) has at least five items in the dataset.} As we decrease $j$, the permuted categories become farther from the original string $S_k$, therefore becoming increasingly more challenging to adapt.
+To construct the input critique $S'$, we take an original category string $C_k = \{c_1, c_2, c_3, c_4\}$ for an item $k$.
+We consider candidate set $C^{j}_{k}$ obtained by randomly mutating each of the component categories $c_l \in C_k, j \leq l \leq 4$ such that the resulting string maps to a valid category in the dataset.
+Then we randomly sample a critiquing string from this set, which serves as $S'$.
+To ensure that mutated categories are high quality, we require that the chosen category $S'$ has at least five items in the dataset.
+As we decrease $j$, the mutated categories move further from the original string $C_k$, therefore becoming increasingly more challenging to adapt.

 Our results setting $j = 4, 3, 2$, referred to as Level $j$, is shown in Table~\ref{tab:changing_critique}.
-Starting with Level 4 permutations, we find that \flare achieves a Cat-nDCG@10 of 0.944, indicating that most retrieved items follow the critiquing string and are highly ranked.
+Starting with Level 4 mutations, \flare achieves a Cat-nDCG@10 of 0.944, indicating that most retrieved items follow the critiquing string and are highly ranked.
 This finding aligns with our qualitative analysis in Appendix~\ref{sec:appendix_example_critiquing}, suggesting that \flare can generalize to outside-history categories.
-Notably, when increasing to Level 2 mutations, we also see that \flare's Cat-nDCG@10 score drops to 0.890.
-We hypothesize that this is due to a conflict between the user's historical signals and the desired category value, suggesting an area for future work.
+Notably, when increasing to Level 2 mutations, \flare's Cat-nDCG@10 score drops to 0.890.
+This may be due to a conflict between the user's historical signals and the desired category value, suggesting an area for future work.